velukh/MplusLedger/README.md

 - [ ] Drastically improve the UI to improve experience and amount of information displayed
 - [ ] Add ability to store a player and party's gear set, talents, and buffs when a M+ starts
+- [ ] Provide ability to export data as a JSON object
 - [ ] Add a supplemental website to upload and backup your MplusLedger data